certbot/website/README.md

 To build for production (minified javascript, no source maps):
 `gulp build --env production`
 The environment can also be set in the NODE_ENV environment variable.
 See https://github.com/gunpowderlabs/gulp-environments.

+### Note on no-Javascript support
+The docker-compose file serves the site using Nginx.
+This mirrors production more closely and allows us to support users with Javascript disabled by redirecting submissions of the front page instruction form to a standalone url.
+See nginx.conf for details.

+Simply running `gulp watch` serves the site using BrowserSync.
+This conviently live reloads assets, making it great for development, but note that the front page widget won't work for no-js users.

 ## Editing content